uma-universal-money-address/protocol/umad-04-lnurlp-response.md

 the receiving user can receive between 1 USDCent and 100,000,000 USDCents.
 If a sender wanted to send 5.95 USDC, they would specify `amount: 5950000, currency: USDC` in their [payreq request](/umad-05-payreq-request.md), which should in turn create a Lightning invoice for 14,677,700 millisats (5,950,000 * 2.466) plus applicable conversion fees.

+## Note for very small currency units

+If the smallest unit of a currency is very small (eg. `multiplier` is .0001), it may be necessary to round up to a larger unit when actually sending the payment so that the `amount` field in the [payreq request](/umad-05-payreq-request.md) is can fit in an int64 and can be represented in millisats.
+For example, DAI has 18 decimals, so the smallest unit is 10^-18.
+In this case, trying to send 20 DAI would result in an `amount` of 20 * 10^18, which is too large to fit in an int64.
+For this reason, the maximum `decimals` allowed is 8.
+If a currency has more than 8 decimals, the `multiplier` should be increased to reduce the number of decimals.
+For example, if a currency has 10 decimals, the `multiplier` should be `100 * the number of millisats per the real smallest unit`, and you should set `decimals` to 8.
+Tweaking the `multiplier` and `decimals` fields in this way should allow the smallest unit to be represented in millisats and fit in an int64, although it may result in some loss of precision.